turnervink/quotebot/README.md

 # Speeds up development by limiting how many servers need to have commands set up
 DEBUG_GUILD_IDS='[]'
 ```
+- Create the `pgdata` directory in the repo directory
 - `docker-compose -f docker-compose.local.yml up` to spin up a Postgres container that can be accessed outside of the container
+- Install dependencies with `python3 -m pip install -r requirements.txt`
 - `python3 bot.py` to start the bot

 ## Deployment